BetterWayElectronics/secure-wireguard-implementation/README.md

 is more than enough to host multiple clients on the VPN.
 You can generally choose what operating system you want, or upload your own ISO, but in this example I have chosen Debian 10.
 Once paid for you will receive your IP address, username and password which you'll use to connect to the server.
+This can either be via the KVM (so terminal within the browser, or VNC if they've provided it) or directly via SSH using the details they've provided.

 Be sure to issue `apt update` and `apt upgrade` and do this regularly.
 I also recommend changing the password that they give you and securing your account in the method you prefer.

 The first thing to do is to now secure the SSH connection and ultimately